Manisha Panchakam

-Manisha Panchakam is a stotra containing five verses (slokas) attributed by the Advaita tradition to Adi Shankara, the Hindu philosopher.
+Manisha Panchakam (मनीषा पञ्चकम्) (manīṣā pañcakam) is a stotra containing five verses (slokas) attributed by the Advaita tradition to Adi Shankara, the Hindu philosopher.
 It is said that in these five verses Shankara brings out the essence of Advaita Vedanta.

 The word Manisha means firm conviction, and Panchak means five.
 So the name of the stotra can be translated as "Five verses of firm conviction".
 According to tradition, Adi Shankara wrote the Manisha Panchakam at Varanasi (Kashi/Benaras), the ancient sacred city of India, and the home to the famous Kashi Visvanatha temple.